Absolute gradings on ECH and Heegaard Floer homology: The absolute gradings

-We will now recall the absolute grading on all these homology groups.
+We will now recall the absolute grading on these homology groups.
 Let $(f,V)$ be a pair consisting of a self-indexing Morse function $f$ on $Y$ and a gradient-like vector field $V$, i.e. $df(V)>0$, whenever $df\neq 0$.
 We assume that $f$ has exactly one index 0 and one index 3 critical points.
 We also assume that all stable and unstable manifolds intersect transversely.
 For each index 1 critical point $p_i$, let $U_i$ denote the unstable manifold containing $p_i$ and, for each index 2 critical point $q_j$, let $S_j$ denote the stable manifold containing $q_j$.
-The pair $(f,V)$ is said to be compatible with the Heegaard diagram $(\Sigma,\aa.\bb)$ if \begin{itemize} \item $\Sigma=f^{-1}(3/2)$, \item $\alpha_i=U_i\cap\Sigma$ and $\beta_j=S_j\cap\Sigma$, for all $1\le i,j\le g$. \end{itemize}
+The pair $(f,V)$ is said to be compatible with the Heegaard diagram $(\Sigma,\aa,\bb)$ if \begin{itemize} \item $\Sigma=f^{-1}(3/2)$, \item $\alpha_i=U_i\cap\Sigma$ and $\beta_j=S_j\cap\Sigma$, for all $1\le i,j\le g$. \end{itemize}

 An intersection point $\bx$ determines $g$ flow lines $\gamma_1,\dots,\gamma_g$ connecting the points $p_i$ to the points $q_j$.
 The basepoint $z$ determines a flow line $\gamma_0$ from the index 0 critical point to the index 3 critical point.
-Outside the union of small neighborhoods of $\gamma_0,\dots,\gamma_g$, the vector field $V$ does not vanish.
-The absolute grading $\gr(\bx)$ is the homotopy class of an appropriate extension of this nonvanishing vector field to the union of these small neighborhoods, as we briefly explain.
-Figure~\ref{nbhd}(a) illustrates two transverse vertical sections of the vector field $V$ in a small neighborhood of $\gamma_i$, for some $i\ge 1$ and Figure~\ref{nbhd}(b) illustrates a vertical section of $V$ in a small neighborhood of $\gamma_0$.
-Now we substitute $V$ in these neighborhoods by the vector fields illustrated on Figure~\ref{defn}.
-We note that in the neighborhood of $\gamma_0$, the vector field on Figure~\ref{defn}(b) has a circle of zeros.
-We modify the vector field in neighborhood of this circle so that it rotates clockwise on the $xy$-plane.
-Then we define $\gr(\bx)$ to be the homotopy class of this vector field.
-For more details on this construction, see~\cite[\S2.1]{hr}.
+Outside the union of small neighborhoods of $\gamma_0,\dots,\gamma_g$, which we denote by $\nu(\gamma_0),\dots,\nu(\gamma_g)$, the vector field $V$ does not vanish.
+The absolute grading $\gr(\bx)$ is the homotopy class of an appropriate extension of $V$ to the union of all $\nu(\gamma_i)$, as we briefly explain.
+Figure~\ref{nbhd}(a) illustrates two transverse vertical sections of the vector field $V$ in $\nu(\gamma_i)$, for some $i\ge 1$ and Figure~\ref{nbhd}(b) illustrates a vertical section of $V$ in $\nu(\gamma_0)$.
+Now we substitute $V$ in these neighborhoods by the vector fields illustrated in Figure~\ref{defn}.
+We note that in $\nu(\gamma_0)$, the vector field in Figure~\ref{defn}(b) has a circle of zeros.
+We modify the vector field in a neighborhood of this circle so that it rotates clockwise on the $xy$-plane.
+Let $V^\bx$ be the vector field obtained under this procedure.
+Then we define $\gr(\bx)$ to be the homotopy class of $V^\bx$.
+For more details of this construction, see~\cite[\S2.1]{hr}.